badlydrawnrob/python-playground/building-with-fast-api/README.md

 For your tooling, you might like to use Bruno.
 I prefer Bruno's way of writing documentation, but you must write it out manually (whereas `/docs` are automatic).
 The benefit of Bruno is that we can _easily switch out to another API framework_, and keep all our tests in place!

-- You can **setup Bruno with [OAuth2](https://docs.usebruno.com/auth/oauth2/overview)** in your collection settings.
+- **[OAuth2](https://docs.usebruno.com/auth/oauth2/overview)** can be setup in your collection settings.
-- Import your `/docs -> openapi.json` to a new collection in Bruno.
+- FastApi `/docs` can be saved as `.json` file and added as a new collection to speed things up.
+- Take care with your routes: `:id` (params) must be added to your Bruno path!

 ### SQLite Utils